 The program has not kept up to date with the latest in exercise science jump training principles, thus rendering it archaic.

-Not only are the training principles relatively ineffective (compared to the techniques now incorporated in the TOP JUMP PROGRAMS) but they may also leave participants susceptible to overtraining related injuries.
+Not only are the training principles relatively ineffective but they may also leave participants susceptible to over-training related injuries.

 Unlike the top jump programs which are often customisable to your individual needs the Air Alert program is a one size fits all system.